aggie-coding-club/Student-Study-Streams/README.md

 Tags & Filters: Tag questions by topic (e.g., "Homework", "Exams", "Labs") for easier navigation and filtering.
 User Profiles: Earn reputation points, badges, and achievements based on contributions, encouraging participation and rewarding helpfulness.
 Real-Time Notifications: Receive updates on answers, comments, and mentions, ensuring users stay engaged with relevant discussions.

-💡 Why TAMU ClassHub?
+# 💡 Why TAMU ClassHub?

 Traditional online forums lack the structure to support class-specific discussions.
 TAMU ClassHub addresses this by focusing on Texas A&M courses.
 Whether you're a freshman or a senior, TAMU ClassHub offers an organized space to connect with classmates, gain insights, and succeed in your courses.

-🚀 Quick Start
-🤝 Contributing
+# 🤝 Contributing

 We welcome contributions to improve TAMU ClassHub!
 To contribute:

 Fork the repository.